abarker/yapsc/README.rst

   (assuming they have a unique function name).

-* The switch can be called 1) as a function call to the user-defined switch class, 2) via the `switch` classmethod of the user-defined switch class, or 3) by passing the control variable as the `on` keyword argument to the switch class definition.
+* The switch can be called 1) as a function call to the user-defined switch class, 2) via the `switch` classmethod of the user-defined switch class, or
+  3) by passing the control variable as the `on` keyword argument to the switch class definition (i.e., pass it after the `Switch`).

 * Calls to the switch return a tuple of all the return values of all the case-functions that were run.
 (But note that running from the `on` keyword